 In the graph, the blue bars represent the growth for each group in the most recent year.
 The gold bars represent the growth of previous cohorts of students in this grade and subject or course.

-If a expected performance level group has fewer than five students, no growth measure will be calculated, and no bar will appear for that group in the graph.
+If an expected performance level group has fewer than five students students, no growth measure will be calculated, and no bar will appear for that group in the graph.
 For more information about the growth measures in the diagnostic reports, see Technical Details.

 Expected Growth represents the point at which the teachers' students' scores, on average, align with expectations.

 Expected Growth signifies the minimum amount of academic growth that educators should expect a group of students to make in a subject and grade or course.
 In general, this signifies appropriate, expected academic growth.
 Simply put, the expectation is that regardless of their entering achievement level, students served by each district, school, or teacher should at least make enough progress to maintain their achievement level relative to their peers.
 This is a reasonable target for educators who serve all types of students.
 Expected Growth is represented by a horizontal green line in the graph.

 All growth measures on the EVAAS reports are estimates.
 All estimates have some amount of measurement error, which is known as the standard error.
 This value defines a confidence band around the growth measure, which describes how strong the evidence is that the group of students exceeded, met, or fell short of expected growth.